cloudflare/cloudflare-docs/content/email-security/email-configuration/enhanced-detections/added-detections.md

 To access **Added Detections** and potentially adjust your settings:

-1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
+1. Log in to the [Cloud Email Security (formerly Area 1) dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
 3. On **Email Configuration**, go to **Enhanced Detections** > **Added Detections**.